ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 The preferred way to install Ansible on a Mac is via pip.

 The instructions can be found in `Latest Releases Via Pip`_ section.
-If you are running macOS/OS X version 10.12 or older, then you ought to upgrade to the latest pip (9.0.3 or newer) to connect to the Python Package Index securely.
+If you are running macOS version 10.12 or older, then you ought to upgrade to the latest pip (9.0.3 or newer) to connect to the Python Package Index securely.

 .. _from_pkgutil: